Yumeki Yoshinaga

-Yumeki Yoshinaga (吉永夢希; born 22 February 2006) is a Japanese professional footballer who plays as a defender for Jong Genk.
+Yumeki Yoshinaga (吉永 夢希, Yoshinaga Yumeki) is a Japanese professional footballer who plays as a defender for Jong Genk.

 Early life

 Yoshinaga was born on 22 February 2006 in Japan.
 A native of Kumamoto Prefecture, Japan, he started playing football while he was in kindergarten.

 Club career

 After graduating from Kamimura Gakuen High School, in 2024, he signed for Belgian club KRC Genk.
 Initially, he was sent to their reserve team, Jong Genk, to gain professional experience.
 On 16 August 2024, he debuted for the club during a 2–0 away win over RFC Seraing in the league.

 Style of play

 Yoshinaga plays as a defender and is left-footed.
 Japanese news website Sportsnavi wrote in 2023 that he "is fast... his left foot kicks are also accurate, and he kicks low, high-speed crosses between the goalkeeper and the defender to create goals".